Malocclusion means having crooked teeth or

 An orthodontist will:

-This will help your child get used to seeing a dentist.
-It will also catch any
+This will help the dentist find any problems early.
+It will also help your child get used to seeing a dentist.

 In children and

-teens, the first step in treatment may be to take out certain teeth to make
+teens, crowding in the mouth is the most common problem.
+So the first step in treatment may be to remove some baby teeth to make

 The next step is to attach

-Retainers are devices you wear in your mouth to keep
+So you may need to wear a device in your mouth called a retainer to keep

 your teeth from moving.
 Some people need to use retainers for many years after

 Orthodontic treatment often takes about 2 years, but it can take longer than planned.
 Treatment usually takes longer for an adult than for a child.
 Ask your dentist how long treatment may last for you.

 If your orthodontist says you need surgery for a jaw problem, think about getting a

 orthodontist.
 This can give you more information and help you make a decision that feels right for you.